lxnguyen/ToDo/README.md

 # ToDo Application
-A ToDo app using React, Redux, and Firebase Edit
+A ToDo app using React, Redux, and Firebase